Welcome to the City of Knox

 The Knox City flag was designed by 16 year old Knox High School junior Raluca Fodorean.
 Raluca selected the late 19th century Romanesque tower of the Starke County courthouse to symbolize the city.
 To identify the city, she inscribed "Knox Indiana" in a bold Helvetica type font, colored in "Redskin red" around her line art rendering of the architectural landmark.
 This insignia is centered in a field of white silk, edged in gold fringe.
 The flag is on display at City Hall.

 View several images of our city workers and elected officials in our new photo gallery.

 NEW IN 2014 FOR CITY OF KNOX RESIDENTS

 ELECTRONICS WILL BE PICKED UP EVERY THURSDAY BY THE CITY OF KNOX.
-PLACE OUT BY THE CURVE WHERE YOU NORMALLY PUT YOUR GARBAGE AND RECYCLE'S. ANYTHING WITH A CORD IS ACCEPTED.
+PLACE OUT BY THE CURB WHERE YOU NORMALLY PUT YOUR GARBAGE AND RECYCLE'S. ANYTHING WITH A CORD IS ACCEPTED.